On 5-manifolds admitting rank two distributions of Cartan type: Almost generic rank two distributions in dimension five

 Given an isomorphism as in \eqref{E:TMdecom}, an orientation of $\xi$ determines an orientation of $M$ and vice versa.
 In particular, $M$ is orientable iff $\xi$ is.
 In the orientable case $\Lambda^2\xi\cong\varepsilon^1$, hence there exists an isomorphism as in \eqref{E:TMdecom} if and only if

 where $\varepsilon^1$ denotes the trivial line bundle.

-The purpose of this section is to establish the following theorem, providing necessary and sufficient conditions for the existence of an isomorphism as in \eqref{E:TMdecoms}.
+The purpose of this section is to establish the subsequent theorem, providing necessary and sufficient conditions for the existence of an isomorphism as in \eqref{E:TMdecoms}.

 A manifold $M$ will be called spinnable if it admits a spin structure, equivalently, if $w_1(M)=0=w_2(M)$, where $w_i(M)$ denote the Stiefel--Whitney classes.
+For a closed connected manifold $M$, we let $k(M)\in\Z_2$ denote its (real) Kervaire semi-characteristic \cite{K56},

+In view of the Lusztig--Milnor--Peterson formula, see \cite{LMP69}, this coincides with the $\Z_2$ semi-characteristic $k_2(M)=\sum_{\text{$q$ even}}\dim H_q(M;\Z_2)$ for spinnable $M$.
 Recall that a manifold is called open if it has no closed connected component.

-\begin{theorem} a) Let $\xi$ be an orientable 2-plane bundle over an open 5-manifold $M$.
+\begin{theorem} a) Let $\xi$ be an orientable $2$-plane bundle over an open $5$-manifold $M$.
 Then $TM\cong\xi\oplus\varepsilon^1\oplus\xi$ if and only if $M$ is spinnable and $\tfrac12p_1(M)=e(\xi)^2$.

-b) Let $\xi$ be an orientable 2-plane bundle over a closed connected 5-manifold $M$.
+b) Let $\xi$ be an orientable $2$-plane bundle over a closed connected $5$-manifold $M$.
 Then $TM\cong\xi\oplus\varepsilon^1\oplus\xi$ iff $M$ is spinnable, $\tfrac12p_1(M)=e(\xi)^2$, and $k(M)=0$. \end{theorem}

 The first part of this theorem will be deduced using elementary homotopy theory, $\tfrac12p_1(M)\in H^4(M;\Z)$ denotes the first fractional Pontryagin class to be recalled below.
 The second part of Theorem~\ref{T:top} is more subtle, the proof we will give rests on results of Thomas \cite{T68}, Atiyah \cite{A70}, Atiyah--Dupont \cite{AD72} and a recent generalization of the latter due to Tang and Zhang \cite{TZ02}.
-Here $k(M)\in\Z_2$ denotes the (real) Kervaire semi-characteristics \cite{K56},